Mostafa-Atif-7/github-final-project/README.md

 # github-final-project
-this is my final project for IBM git &amp; github course \n A calculator that calculates simple interest given principal, annual rate of interest and time period in years.\n
+this is my final project for IBM git &amp; github course A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input:
    p, principal amount